RalphAS/GenericSchur.jl/README.md

 where `T` is quasi-upper-triangular and `Z` is orthogonal, both with the same element type as `A`.
 This is what you get by invoking the above-mentioned functions with matrix arguments whose element type `T <: Real`.
-By default, the result is in standard form, so pair-blocks (and therefore rank-2 invariant subspaces) should be fully resolved.
+The result is in standard form, so pair-blocks (and therefore rank-2 invariant subspaces) should be fully resolved.
-(This differs from the original version in GenericLinearAlgebra.jl.)

 Eigenvectors are not currently available for the "real Schur" forms.
 But don't despair; one can convert a standard quasi-triangular real `Schur`